-ISDA consulted on the following IBORs: GBP LIBOR, CHF LIBOR, JPY LIBOR, TIBOR, European TIBOR and BBSW.
+ISDA consulted on the following IBORs: GBP LIBOR, CHF LIBOR, JPY LIBOR, TIBOR, Euroyen TIBOR and BBSW.
 In addition it sought preliminary feedback in relation to USD LIBOR, EUR LIBOR and EURIBOR.
-The final report, published on 20 December 2019, PTO highlighted that the overwhelming majority of respondents preferred the ‘compounded setting in arrears rate’ for the adjusted RFR and a significant majority across different types of market participants preferred the ‘historical mean/median approach’ for the spread adjustment.
-It also notes that the majority of respondents preferred and use the same adjusted RFR and spread adjustment across all benchmarks covered on the consultation and potentially other benchmarks (including those on which only preliminary feedback was sought).
+The final report, published on 20 December 2018, highlighted that the overwhelming majority of respondents preferred the ‘compounded setting in arrears rate’ for the adjusted RFR and a significant majority across different types of market participants preferred the ‘historical mean/median approach’ for the spread adjustment.
+It also noted that the majority of respondents preferred to use the same adjusted RFR and spread adjustment across all benchmarks covered by the consultation and potentially other benchmarks (including those on which only preliminary feed-back was sought).
 ISDA expects to launch a supplemental consultation in early 2019 to gather further feedback in relation to these other benchmarks.
 It remains to be seen whether the preferred methodologies will be entirely consistent across all currencies and across the derivatives and cash markets.
-ISDA’s plan is to incorporate the preferred methodologies into it’s re-write of the 2006 Definition in due course.
+ISDA’s plan is to incorporate the preferred methodologies into its re-write of the 2006 Definitions in due course.

 Frequently Asked Questions

 Q. Can’t I just substitute an RFR for IBOR in my swap documentation?